x-board/x-board-protocol/docs/list-pins-capabilities.md

 the number of bytes of data this call takes.
 This could have been left out, but it prevents a problem with forwards compatibility.
 It can also help if we later decide to support variable length data and helps debugging.
 Next, there are twice that many bytes.
-The first half is the minimum values for each of the parts of the data and the second half is the maximum values for each of them.
-Then, you drop out of the data part and back to the command automatically.
+These are pairs of bytes, each representing a byte of the data part.
+The first byte is the minimum value for that byte, the second is the maximum value.
+After that, you drop out of the data part and back to the command automatically.
 This way a range of valid values is defined.
 If multiple ranges are valid, you can immediately enter the range *again* to define the next range.

 Before I show that in another example, there's one more trick I want to introduce.
 Normally, you would use `EF` to enter the thing you just defined.
 This can be a